TanWANG41/ATUA_Assignment_1/README.md

-# ATUA Assignment 1: Spatial Analysis of Airbnb Prices
+# Spatial Analysis of Airbnb Prices

 This repository contains Assignment 1 for ATUA, which investigates the spatial pattern of Airbnb prices and compares global and local spatial regression models.